niiknow/vestacp/README.md

 - [x] Letsencrypt
 - [x] Send Email
 - [x] phpmyadmin and phppgadmin
-- [ ] DNS Server and Webmail
+- [ ] DNS Server and Receive Mail
-- [ ] Backup
+- [x] Backup

 ### your todo
-- [ ] Since this is a Control Panel that you will be updating:
+- [ ] Since this is a Control Panel that you will need to update:

 1. Only expose port that you required.
 2. Change the default/initial *admin* password for security purpose.